Experimental observation of extreme multistability in an electronic system of two coupled R\"{o}ssler oscillators

-To change the initial conditions of the dynamics of the circuit, we have employed a strategy of imposing short voltage pulses on selective nodes of the operational amplifiers as well as shorting relevant capacitors of the circuit initially to set the values of some of the state variables to zero.
-To implement this combined strategy in a controlled manner we have developed and attached an additional system of relay circuits to the coupled Lorenz circuits (indicated by the boxed hatched portions in Fig. (\ref{circuit})).
-The details of the relay circuit are shown in Fig. (\ref{relay}).
-When this circuit is energized, the timer portion of the circuit produces a high output for 1 second and the relay is turned on through the relay driver circuit.
-Due to this, the $y_{2}$ and $y_{2in}$ signals get shorted in the coupled circuit and hence $y_2$ is set to $0$ initially.
-Similarly $y_1, z_1$ and $z_2$ can also be set to $0$.
-After 1 second the output of the timer circuit falls to a low value and the relay gets switched off.
-Due to this, the $y_2$ and $y_{2in}$ signal paths open up and the circuit can run with the applied initial conditions.
-Note that we can also allow $y_2$ (and or $y_1$) to have a finite voltage initially by not shorting it.
-In this case the initial value is given by the output of the multiplier and op-amp and can be determined exactly from the circuit parameters.
-The initial conditions of $‘x_1’$ and $‘x_2’$ can be changed through application of short voltage pulses using the $V1$ and $V4$ voltage sources as shown in the circuit diagram.
+To change the initial conditions of the dynamics of the circuit, we have employed a strategy of imposing external voltages on selective nodes of the operational amplifiers as well as shorting relevant capacitors of the circuit initially to set the values of some of the state variables to zero.
+To implement this combined strategy in a controlled manner we have developed and attached an additional system of relay circuits to the coupled R\"{o}ssler circuits (indicated by a label in Fig. \ref{device}).
+For details of the circuit diagram of the relay circuit see \cite{supplement}.
+When this circuit is energized, the timer portion of the circuit produces a high output for $6$ seconds and the relay is turned on through the relay driver circuit.
+Due to this, the capacitor responsible for generating the $x_{1}$ signal gets shorted in the coupled circuit and hence $x_1$ is set to $0$V initially.
+Similarly $y_1, z_1$ and $z_2$ are also set to $0$V. After $6$ seconds the output of the timer circuit falls to a low value and the relay gets switched off.
+Due to this, the capacitors no longer remain shorted and the circuit runs with the applied initial conditions for $x_1, y_1, z_1$ and $z_2$.
+The initial conditions of $x_2$ and $y_2$ are changed using independent external voltage sources \cite{supplement}.
 Using the above strategy we have run the coupled circuit for a number of initial conditions without changing the circuit parameters.
-Some typical results in the form of oscilloscope images of phase plots of $z_2\; {\it vs}\; x_1$ are shown in the right-hand column of Fig.~(\ref{phase_plots}) indicating two different periodic attractor states and a chaotic state.
-The uppermost image corresponds to initial conditions of $(x_1= +2V, y_1=z_1=x_2=y_2=z_2 =0)$, the middle image to $(x_1= -2V, y_1=z_1=x_2= y_2= z_2=0)$ and the lower image has $(x_1= -2V, x_2=-1V, y_1= z_1= z_2=0, y_2=14.2V)$.
-The plots in the left-hand column show corresponding numerical simulation results of the model Eqs.
-(2) using the same initial conditions.
+Some typical results in the form of oscilloscope images of phase plots of $y_1\; {\it vs}\; x_2$ are shown in the top panel of Fig.~\ref{phase_plots} indicating the various periodic attractor states as well as a chaotic state.

-In Fig.~(\ref{wave_forms}), we show the oscilloscope wave forms of the variables $x_1$, $x_2$ and the time variation of their difference ($x_1 - x_2$).
-In all three cases, the differences attain constant values of different magnitudes corresponding to the three distinct attractor states, which is a signature of extreme multistability.
-The difference ($x_1 - x_2$) represents the conserved quantity $c$ in the system.